-4. Stop Battery Charging Function and Thermal Runaway Protection excessive hydrogen, or failure of the room ventilator fan) under which battery charging is undesirable or inadvisable.
-In order for the UPS to monitor battery temperature, the battery cabinet must be equipped with a temperature sensor, circuit breaker, and circuit breaker control interface to communicate with the UPS supplied by the US manufacturer.
-In addition, the UPS shall be programmable so that a battery overtemperature condition can be detected in any single battery cabinet and a three-stage response shall be initiated:
+4. Stop Battery Charging Function and Thermal Runaway Protection

+Battery charging may be stopped by an external signal that may be activated by a contact closure to indicate "on generator" operation or other condition, (including battery overtemperature, presence of excessive hydrogen or failure of room ventilator fan) under which battery charging is undesirable or inadvisable.
+In order for the UPS to monitor battery temperature, the battery cabinets must be equipped with a temperature sensor, circuit breaker and circuit breaker control interface to communicate with the UPS, supplied by the UPS manufacturer, In addition, the UPS shall be programmable so that a battery overtemperature condition can be detected in any single battery cabinet and a three-stage response shall be initiated: